usubalang/usuba/_posts/2020-01-07-usuba-genesis.md

 -->

-Instead, we propose **Usuba** [5,6,7], a domain-specific programming language designed to write cryptographic primitives, developed by Darius Mercadier and (and under the supervision of) Pierre-Evariste Dagand.
+Instead, we propose **Usuba** [5,6,7], a domain-specific programming language designed to write cryptographic primitives, that I'm developing with (and under the supervision of) Pierre-Evariste Dagand.
 Usuba is a high-level programming language, making it easy to reason on programs (and therefore assert of their correctness).
 Usuba is constant-time by construction, thus protecting against cache-timing